Please call the press office on 01509 223491 to arrange an interview with Dr Hilary McDermott. Bookings can also be made online at globelynx.com.

-Hilary McDermott is a Senior Lecturer in Psychology.
-Hilary completed a BSc in Psychology here at Loughborough during which time she was awarded the Sir Robert Martin Faculty (Science) Prize for outstanding academic achievement.
-She went on to complete her PhD also at Loughborough.
+Hilary McDermott is a Senior University Teacher in Psychology.
+Hilary completed a BSc in Psychology here at Loughborough, during which time she was awarded the Sir Robert Martin Faculty (Science) Prize for outstanding academic achievement, before moving on to complete her PhD, also at Loughborough.
 Her thesis is entitled ‘The Interaction between Design and Occupier Behaviour in the Safety of New Dwellings’ and is an applied and cross disciplinary thesis, rooted mainly in the area of applied psychology.

 Hilary has established herself as a teaching specialist and leads undergraduate modules in Research Methods (Part B and Part C).
 She also supervises undergraduate and postdoctoral (PhD, MRes) students with their research projects.
-She has been awarded three Teaching Innovation Awards (2012, 2015) and with the support of the 2012 Award developed the ‘E-Qual’ Coding App which is now widely available and which supports students in acquiring qualitative coding skills.
-Hilary is the Programme Director for the BSc Psychology programme and is a Senior Fellow of the Higher Education Academy.
+She has been awarded five Teaching Innovation Awards (2012, 2015(2), 2018 and 2020) and, with the support of the 2012 Award, developed the ‘E-Qual’ Coding App which is now widely available, and which supports students in acquiring qualitative coding skills.
+Hilary is the Programme Leader for the BSc Psychology programmes and is a Senior Fellow of the Higher Education Academy.

 Learned Societies and Professional Affiliations